estatewatch/estatewatch/content/estates/broadwaterfarm.md

 Haringey's [shared equity offer](https://www.haringey.gov.uk/sites/haringeygovuk/files/broadwater_farm_rehousing_and_payments_policy.pdf) for leaseholders requires them to be able to afford a 60% share in any replacement home, which may require them to take out a second mortgage or invest personal savings.
 It also prohibits descendants from inheriting the equity share, which means the leaseholder can't pass their home on to their children.

-A planning application was approved in 2022 for a total of 294 new homes.
+A planning application was approved in 2022 for a total of 294 new homes, all supposedly council homes at council rents.

 ---